 — Miles Thorogood (@MilesThorogood) March 29, 2018

 Collaborations come in increasingly new and varied forms.
-For example, Kinematic Soup recently approached Thorogood to find a student who was able to understand the visual language of storytelling, along with sound-design skills, and scripting languages and coding.
+For example, Kinematic Soup approached Thorogood to find a student who was able to understand the visual language of storytelling, along with sound-design skills, and scripting languages and coding.
 The work required programming camera movements and fly-throughs in 3-D video game environments.

 “Students are able to work on projects where we find intersections between visual arts and computer science knowledge, which is unique to what the BMS program has to offer.”